How to invest in the MERVAL Index

 - Brokers & trading platforms.
 An online broker offers easy-to-use tools at a low price for beginners and experienced users alike.
-On the other hand, online brokers don’t usually offer much in the way of in-depth investment advice.
+On the other hand, online stock brokers don’t usually offer much in the way of in-depth investment advice.
 If you’re looking for more advanced, involved investing advice, you might want to look elsewhere.

 - Robo advisors.
 Robot execute trades using algorithms, thus eliminating the need for human intervention at that stage of the process and keeping trading costs in check.
 Some robots and Robo advisors will allow you to discuss your investment strategy ahead of time with an actual human being, but a robo advisor still won’t offer as hands-on an investing approach as a dedicated financial advisor does, though.

 - Financial advisors.
 Financial advisors offer the most immersive level of investment advice.
 They’ll review your financial goals, explain lots of different investment options in detail, and help you meet your goals.
 Financial advisors charge a premium for those services, however.
 That extra cost can sometimes be worth the price given the high level of customer service that financial advisors provide, but as Merval Index investing is a fairly simple process, choosing a financial advisor probably isn’t worth the expense in this case.

 - Banks.
 Your bank gives you the convenience of conducting all of your financial services transactions with one institution.
 The problem is that banks usually charge high fees, without providing the level of service that top financial advisors offer.
 So other than the convenience factor, banks don’t offer many other advantages over other investment methods.

 What should I do now?

 If you’re ready to start now, simply log into your online broker’s website/contact the option you have decided on, and buy.
 Once you’re invested, keep track of your investment, so you can be prepared to change course if the market turns South.

 Try some of our investment courses for beginners